marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{hint

-{{index "file system", "writeFile function", "registerChange function", persistence}}
+{{index "file system", "writeFile function", "updated method", persistence}}

 The simplest solution I can come up with is to encode the whole `talks` object as ((JSON)) and dump it to a file with `writeFile`.